codeforkansascity/Safe-Assist/README.md

 Please read the [configuration page on the wiki](https://github.com/codeforkansascity/Safe-Assist/wiki/configuring-your-development-environment) for help getting started developing.
 Review open issues to see what types of changes we're looking for.

 ## Welcome developlers to jump in and contribute
-Safe-Assist is an Open Source project and is seeking all types of contributions.
-Please say hello on the Safe-Assist mailing list or join our Google Hangouts for more information.
+SafeAssist is an Open Source project and is seeking all types of contributions.
+Please say hello on the SafeAssist mailing list or join our Google Hangouts for more information.
 (More information can be found at the Safe-Assist website).

 ## Join the community!